Battlefield: Bad Company 2: Plot

-While attempting to meet Aguire in Ecuador, the squad's helicopter is shot down and they are separated.
+While attempting to meet Aguire in Ecuador, the squad's helicopter is shot down, and they are separated.
 Along with their helicopter pilot, Flynn (Eric Loren), they regroup and escape the local militia.
-Redford gives Aguire the compound before finding out that Aguire has double-crossed them by allying himself with Kirilenko.
+Redford gives Aguire the compound before discovering that Aguire has double-crossed them by allying himself with Kirilenko.
 Aguire reveals that he wants revenge against the United States for what happened to his father, Thomas Wyatt (one of the commandos killed in 1944 during Operation Aurora).
-Despite this, Kirilenko betrays Aguire and kills him.
+Despite this, Kirilenko betrays Aguire and kills him, taking the scalar weapon with him.
 Before he can kill the squad, however, Flynn intervenes and saves them at the cost of his own life.

 While the squad is mourning Flynn, they hear Kirilenko talking through a guard's radio.
-Marlowe knifes the guard and the squad proceeds toward the city of Quito.
+Marlowe knifes the guard, and the squad proceeds toward the city of Quito.
 Here, after battling squads of South American and Russian troops, they find a large An-124 cargo aircraft that is believed to house the scalar weapon.
 This is confirmed as a powerful electromagnetic pulse is suddenly released, disabling all electronic equipment in the city except the aircraft.
 Haggard and Sweetwater become disheartened, with Haggard going so far as suggesting the squad abort the mission.
 Angry at his allies for giving up, Marlowe is about to continue the mission alone before Redford stops him and then convinces the rest to continue.
 They then infiltrate the aircraft as it takes off.
 After a firefight to reach the cockpit, they find it empty.
 They return to the cargo bay to find Kirilenko attempting to fire the scalar weapon again, this time high over the southern United States.
 With the help of explosives from the plane's armory, they access and destroy the scalar weapon.

 The explosion sends the aircraft plummeting, forcing the squad to bail out, but Kirilenko grabs the last parachute before Marlowe.
-In free fall, Marlowe kills Kirilenko, and is then saved by Sweetwater who hands Marlowe the parachute that was stolen by Kirilenko.
+In free fall, Marlowe kills Kirilenko and is then saved by Sweetwater, who hands Marlowe the parachute that Kirilenko stole.
 The squad lands in Texas, Haggard's home state.
-Shortly after, General Braidwood arrives to inform them that they are to aid the US Army against an incoming Russian invasion that is coming through Alaska, much to the squad's disappointment.
+Shortly after, General Braidwood arrives to inform them that they are to aid the U.S. Army against an incoming Russian invasion that is coming through Alaska, much to the squad's disappointment.